mainmatter/mainmatter.com/_posts/2022-02-04-dynamic-components-embroider.md

 ## Then what is the problem?

-Embroider needs to be able to statically resolve components at build time to provide the route-splitting feature, which is not guaranteed with the component helper syntax.
+In order to make Embroider's route-splitting feature, which enables per-route optimized bundles with ideally only the components required for that route, Embroider needs to be able to statically resolve components at build time.
+This is not guaranteed with the component helper syntax.
 Hypothetically one could receive the component name from an API call, meaning there is no way to know this at build time.

 Fortunately, Embroider provides a few tools for us to make this work.